andrewharp/ComfyUI-EasyNodes/readme.md

-# ComfyUI Function Annotator
+# ComfyUI Node-Creating Decorator

-This module provides an annotation @ComfyFunc to streamline adding custom node types in [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
+This module provides an annotation-ingesting decorator, @ComfyFunc, to streamline adding custom node types in [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
 It processes your function's signature to create a wrapped function and custom node definition required for ComfyUI, eliminating all the boilerplate code.
-In most cases you can just add a @ComfyFunc("category") annotation to your existing function.
+In most cases you can just add a @ComfyFunc("category") decorator to your existing function.

 ```
 from comfy_annotations import ComfyFunc, ImageTensor, MaskTensor

-@ComfyFunc(category="Image")
+@ComfyFunc("Example category")
 def mask_image(image: ImageTensor, mask: MaskTensor) -> ImageTensor:
     """Applies a mask to an image."""
     return image * mask